-We now examine the predictable components and their correspondence with observations in more detail.
-The spatial pattern of the first S/N EOF (Fig. 1c) resembles the station pattern (Fig. 1d) with a maximum south of 10N and modest negative precipitation anomalies to the north, consistent with the correlation of its time-series with Hume precipitation (Fig. 1f).
+The spatial pattern of the first (Guinea Coast) S/N EOF (Fig. 1c) resembles the station pattern (Fig. 1d) with a maximum south of 10°N and modest negative precipitation anomalies to the north, consistent with the correlation of its time series with Hulme precipitation (Fig. 1f).
 The S/N pattern has similar structure to the first GCM EOF with the precipitation maximum slightly shifted south and more indication of negative precipitation anomalies to the north.
-The correlation of the first S/N EOF associated with Guinea Coast rainfall with SST shows strongest correlations in the Atlantic (Fig. 1e).
-The time-series (Fig. 1e) shows interannual variability and no apparent trends.
+The time series of the first S/N EOF (Fig. 1e) shows interannual variability, no apparent trends, and a strong positive correlation with local SST in the Atlantic (Fig. 1e).

-The second S/N EOF spatial pattern shows a localized negative precipitation anomaly off of the coasts of Guinea, Guinea Bissau and Senegal (Fig. 2a).
-While the model is confident of its ability to predict this mode of variability, the lack of significant correlation with station observation EOFs makes it unclear whether this mode reflects a physical mechanism in nature or is a systematic error of the GCM or its forcing.
-The time series (Fig. 2b) and spatial structure is similar (time-series correlation of 0.82) to those of the third GCM EOF which is related to rainfall in the Guinea Coast region.
-Correlation with Hume estimates of precipitation shows little correlation in the region, and slightly positive, though insignificant, correlations where the GCM precipitation is negative.
-The second S/N EOF is modestly correlated with local SST anomalies (Fig. 2d), with negative rainfall anomalies being associated with below normal SST.
-Interestingly, the correlation of the Sahel station data EOF time-series with SST anomalies in the index box covering 7N to 13N and 25W to 15W is -0.55, meaning that below-normal Sahel precipitation is associated with above-normal SST.
-If reduced Sahel rainfall (clear skies) leads to enhanced SST, the GCM might be erroneously responding with locally enhanced rainfall.
-This suggests a weakness in the 2-tier prediction system that has been discussed elsewhere (Krishna Kumar et al. 2005).
+The second S/N EOF spatial pattern shows a localized positive precipitation anomaly off of the coasts of Guinea, Guinea Bissau, and Senegal (Fig. 2a).
+While the model is confident of this response to SST forcing, the lack of significant correlation with station rainfall EOFs makes it unclear whether this mode in the GCM reflects a physical mechanism in nature or is a systematic error of the GCM or its forcing.
+The time series (Fig. 2b) and spatial structure is similar (time series correlation of -0.82) to those of the third GCM EOF, which is related to rainfall in the Guinea Coast region.
+Correlation of the time series with Hulme estimates of precipitation shows few significant values (Fig. 2c); values in the region near the coast where the S/N pattern is strongly positive are slightly negative, though insignificant.
+The second S/N EOF is modestly correlated with local SST anomalies (Fig. 2d), with positive rainfall anomalies being associated with above-normal SST.
+Interestingly, the correlation of the Sahel station data EOF time series with SST anomalies in the index box covering 7°-13°N, 25°-15°W is -0.55, meaning that below-normal Sahel precipitation is associated with above-normal SST.
+Two possible mechanisms for this relation are (i) the pattern of reduced Sahel rainfall and clear skies extends westward over the ocean, leading to increased SST, and (ii) decreased monsoon flow associated with reduced Sahel rainfall decreases local oceanic upwelling and leads to increased SST.
+Whatever the mechanism, there is the suggestion that the GCM might be erroneously responding to the increased SST with locally enhanced precipitation that is not observed.